In this Section,

 ....researched by Peter Aleff

 These two authentic ancient games are the ancestors of all modern boardgames: "Labyrinth" from Minoan Crete, "Goose" from the Renaissance.
 Both are a race to the center.
 "Goose" is purely chance, while "Labyrinth" allows for backgammon-like strategies.
-The provided book of rules and historical notes by antiquities scholar Peter Aleff is fascinating reading, and his website expands on the story.
+The provided book of rules and historical notes by antiquities scholar Peter Aleff is fascinating reading.
 The two-sided, 24" octagonal framed wood gameboard is handcrafted, with brass reinforcing brackets and a brass-finish carry handle.
 The superb quality carries through to 16 handpainted wood pawns, lively wood dice and a velvet cover.
 Customers tell us this game is a great hit as wedding presents.
 Suitable for 2 to 8 players, all ages.
-And it's a major attraction at our Renaissance Festival booth in Crownsville, Maryland. #$125 (plus $10 oversize shipping surcharge)
+And it's a major attraction at our Renaissance Festival booth in Crownsville, Maryland. $195 (plus $10 oversize shipping surcharge)

 Larger image of